PaperSpan/help.paperspan.com/texttospeech.md

+---
-# 🔊 Text to Speech
+title: Text to Speech
+nav_order: 6
+---

+PaperSpan lets you listen to your saved articles hands-free.
+Here's how Text to Speech works across different platforms.

-## Android
+## 📱 Android

-Open any article and tap the “Listen” icon.
-Adjust speed and voice in settings.
+- Use the speaker icon in the reader toolbar to start playback.
+- Playback continues even when the screen is off.
+- You can change the voice and speed from settings.

-## iOS
+## 🍏 iOS

-Tap the play icon from an article.
-Articles can also be queued into a playlist.
+- Tap the "Listen" button inside an article.
+- The iOS app supports background playback.
+- Customize voice in iOS accessibility settings.

-## Playlist Feature
+## ▶️ Playlist

-Queue articles and listen to them like a podcast while driving, walking, or resting.
+- You can queue multiple articles to play one after another.
+- Available in Android and iOS.
+- Tap "Add to Playlist" from the reader view.